raccoons-co/FailFast/README.md

 with Typescript.

 - `@TestClass` is used to annotate a class that contains *@Test* methods.

 - `@Test` is used to annotate a method as test method to check the correct behaviour/functionality, features of an application.

+- `@ParametrizedTest` is used to annotate a method as parameterized test method.
+`@ParameterizedTest` methods must specify at least one `@ArgumentsSource`.

+- `@ArgumentsSource` is a repeatable annotation that is used to provide an *Array* of *Arguments* that will be used to invoke the parameterized test method.

+- `@AfterEach` is used to annotate a method that will be executed after each test method in the current test class.

-*@Test* methods must not be private or static and must not return a value.
+*@Test* and *@ParametrizedTest* methods must not be private or static and must not return a value.

-Each *@Test* is executed separately with own object of a test class.
+Each test is executed separately with own object of a test class.
-- `@AfterEach` is used to annotate a method that will be executed after each *@Test* method in the current test class.

 #### Simple auto-start